1Krypt0/old-website/content/posts/navy-seal-training-0.md

 ### Calisthenics

 The military aren't big on gyms.
 If you can drop down and give me 20 then why wouldn't you?
 It is great exercise and best of all, its free.
-For a college student like me that makes instantly sounds super appealing.
+For a college student like me that instantly sounds super appealing.

 As such, for the most part, the major calisthenics exercises performed were the humble push-up, pull-up and sit-up combo.
 While it may seem easy, doing 50 push-ups and 50 sit-ups after doing 15 pull-ups is a lot harder than you may think (if you have doubts you go ahead and try it).
 It was great that the training was based on these exercises, because that meant I could perform the majority of them at home.
 Sadly, I also had no pull-up bar near me, but for that I had a gym to go to.
 But why go to a gym if you only intended to do calisthenics, you ask?